cs472-spots/spots/README.md

 git clone https://git.heroku.com/unlv-spots.git
 ```

-Download a privatekey from firebase and name it `firebase-private-key.json`.
-Place it in the root directory.
+Place a `.env` file containing all the credentials for firebase in `server/.env`.

 ### Server
 If you're developing on the server, first change directory to the server